 - Restauracja Sukiennice.
 Specializing in Polish cuisine

-11. Know the best bars in the area
+11. Meet the best bars in the area

 Krakow is famous for its bars rooted in Polish traditions like no other place in Poland.
-Take advantage of your visit to check out some of the best bars and clubs around the Market Square.
+Take advantage of your visit to get to know some of the best bars and clubs around the Market Square.
 If you don't know where to start, here is a list of my personal favorites.

 12. Consider booking a guided tour